cagehao/URL_shortener_API/README.md

  If shortened an URL to be https://foo.bar/aKCb2g, then there cannot be another record of aKCb2g in the db.

  (2)Validate if there is any duplicate shortened urls in the db.
- + Using GET to <the address>/validate,
+ + Using GET to localhost/validate,
  The API can return a dictionary of duplicate shortened urls, the key is shortened url the value is the number of that same urls in the database

-(3)update the original url base using the shortened url Using PATCH to <the address>/update with with set body form-data:
+(3)update the original url base using the shortened url Using PATCH to localhost/update with with set body form-data:
  + KEY: short_url     VALUE: https://foo.bar/3a0005(the url you want to update its original url)
  + KEY: original_url  VALUE: https://google1.com232(the updated original url)